Your Ultimate Guide to Kangaroo Island

 Looking for a unique bar experience on Kangaroo Island?
 Look no further than The Kangaroo Island Brewery!
 Their artisanal craft beers are brewed with locally sourced ingredients, providing a true taste of the island.
 With a cosy and inviting atmosphere, friendly staff and live music events, it’s the perfect spot to relax and unwind.
 It’s no surprise that this spot is stealing the limelight from some of the island’s wineries with its old-school to new-school vibe.

-SA Weekend Escapes’ Top Hotel Pick!
+AUS Weekend Escapes’ Top Hotel Pick!

 During a Weekend Escape to Kangaroo Island, you’ll be looking for convenience, comfort, a great location and friendly hospitality.
 At four-star accommodation Mercure Kangaroo Island Lodge, find not only great comfort but an award-winning restaurant in an excellent location.
 This hotel fronts the beautiful ocean waters of American River, making it somewhat unbeatable for weekend travellers.